spryker/oryx/docs/design-system/color-system.md

 The color system is configured by themes.
 You can use predefined themes from the theme package and amend the theme in your application setup, or build your own theme.

 An example of color configuration is shown below.
-This configuration uses an existing theme (`storefrontTheme`) and changes the base brand color for both light and dark mode.
+This configuration uses an existing theme (`storefrontTheme`) and changes the base primary color for both light and dark mode.

 ```ts
 import { storefrontTheme } from '@spryker-oryx/themes';